-Common commands in training are "come", "sit", and "stay".
+Common commands in training are "come", "sit", and "stay.”
 For the youngest of pups, start by rewarding them every time they respond to the sound of your voice.
 Right away, you are teaching the dog to pay close attention to your words.
-Noises are any sound that prompts the dog to pay attention.
 Some trainers like to use a clicker.
 The clicker system of training quickly and precisely indicates to your dog what behavior you are rewarding.
 If you use a clicker, always give the reward after making the click sound.

 The Power of Verbal Commands

-Getting your puppy to adopt a new behavior is faster if you give a reward a few weeks prior to introducing the verbal command.
-For example, before teaching your puppy the word 'sit,' give a treat periodically when he or she sits on their own.
-You link the sitting behavior with the treat - and then you can introduce the verbal command.
+Getting your puppy to adopt a new behavior will go more quickly if you start giving rewards a few weeks prior to introducing the verbal command.
+For example, before teaching your puppy the word “sit,” give a treat periodically when he or she sits on their own.
+You are linking the sitting behavior with the treat - and then you can introduce the verbal command.
 Repeating this over and over along with the signal and a noise produces fairly quick results.

 When teaching your puppy verbal commands, begin with “come.”
 Initially, don't worry about actually saying it out loud.
 Wait for the pup to look at you, call out their name in a happy and inviting voice, and say “good boy/girl.”
-Give a reward.
-If you have a distracted little bugger, get the puppy to chase you, turn around and let them catch up with you.
-Then, give verbal praise and reward.
+If your puppy becomes distracted, try getting them to chase you.
+Turn around and let them catch up with you, then give verbal praise and a reward.
 When you see that the puppy keeps an eye on you because you are the bearer of great rewards, introduce the verbal command, “come.”

 When your pup learns that coming and interacting with you leads to a positive experience, they are more likely to move on to new verbal commands.
 Think of the command “sit” as meaning “watch me.”

-At this level, you can pair simple gestures.
+At this level, you can pair simple gestures with verbal commands.
 For example, a hand signal is a visual hint at the motion you want the dog to repeat.
-For "sit", stand near your puppy and hold your hand above their head, then move your hand in a semicircle.
+For "sit,” stand near your puppy and hold your hand above their head, then move your hand in a semicircle.
 Move the signal down their back, and move to their rear end.
 Your puppy will follow your hand motion, and naturally sit.
 Give him or her a treat, and repeat!

 Additionally, you can try "sit" by positioning the dog with their back end near a wall.
 As you signal to sit and they back up, their rear is bumped by the wall.
 It becomes a reminder of what the verbal command refers to and the pup sits.
 Any hand signals you use during early training can be decreased or dropped as your dog understands the verbal command.

-Recommended between three and four months, add the command “stay” after your puppy has mastered “come” and “sit.”
 Now that your new pup understands and responds to the command “sit,” they're in the precise position you need to teach them “stay.”
-The hand signal for “stay” is the same one used by traffic police.
+The hand signal for “stay” can be the same one used by traffic police.
 Face your hand toward the dog with all fingers together pointing up.
-The training steps are: say “stay” quickly and firm, hold your hand up, wait three seconds, reward the puppy with a “good dog,” and a treat.
-Always follow “sit” with “stay” and you will have two verbal commands working in conjunction.
+The training steps are: say “stay” quickly and firmly, hold your hand up, wait three seconds, and reward the puppy with a “good dog” and a treat.
+Follow “sit” with “stay,” and you will have two verbal commands working in conjunction.

-A last note about “stay.”
-Most commands are about action, and your puppy will associate their name with movement.
-You should not use your dog's name when verbally commanding “stay.”
+It’s also important to note that most commands are about action, and your puppy will associate their name with movement.
+That said, you should not use your dog's name when verbally commanding “stay.”
 Since “stay” is often required for safety, like sitting still on the opposite side of the street until you reach your dog, don't confuse them by shouting their name while verbalizing this command.